Mid adult businessman with digital tablet having discussion with colleague by railing

 Optimization of collaborative planning processes, such as integrated business planning (IBP) and sales and operations planning (S&OP), promotes strategic business alignment, streamlining inventory and working capital, enhancing visibility and decision-making, and unlocking liquidity to drive strategic growth.

-An example of optimization in action is a global food manufacturer that, to reduce cost of goods sold and achieve a 10% decrease in inventory levels, leveraged suppliers to reduce product specification complexity, undergoing an SKU rationalization exercise that resulted in reduced working capital and an improved logistics footprint.
+An example of optimization in action is a global food manufacturer that, to reduce cost of goods sold and achieve a 10% decrease in inventory levels, leveraged suppliers to reduce product specification complexity, undergoing an SKU rationalization exercise that resulted in better working capital management and an improved logistics footprint.
 Collaborative optimization efforts such as these can have positive implications throughout the value chain, with improved bottom line results and efficiency for procurement and planning teams, as well as improved quality control, resource optimization and waste reduction for suppliers.

 Sustainability for resiliency